mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 ### **_Local deployment_**
 1. To clone this repository you can do it directly into your IDE by copying the following to your terminal:
   `git clone https://github.com/mattyImry/Nonna-s-Kitchen_MS3-Code-Institute `
-Or you can save a copy of this repository by clicking the green button "Clone or download" , then "Download Zip" button, and after extract the Zip file to your folder.
+Or you can save a copy of this repository by clicking "Clone or download", then "Download Zip" button, and after extract the Zip file to your folder.
 2. In the terminal window change directory (CD) to the correct file location (directory that you have created for your repository).
 3. Set environment variables:
 * Create `env.py` in the root directory